Device management

 - -Check internet connectivity

-- -Confirm the MQTT server is reachable
+- -Confirm the connection server is reachable

 - -Restart the device